kristianmandrup/crossroads.js/README.md

 - `/signal` : Signal APIs and helpers
 - `/util` : Utility APIs

-The idea is to not force you in to having to use all the "bells & whistels", but instead allow you to compose your Router and Route APIs from composable blocks.
+The idea is to not force you in to having to use all the "bells & whistles", but instead allow you to compose your Router and Route APIs from composable blocks.

 ### Prototype design